IsuruHaupe/badass/README.md

 # TODO

 * cache the id of the referee in order to reconnect to the existing pool of watchers (front side)
-* **Handle badminton events (set + end of match and winner / leaving / disqualification) + handle logic events**
-* check if events are returned to the referee for truth of data.
-* Add the referee as a spectator to check if events are being saved correctly (the server should be the only proof of events validity)
 * Implement secure authentification
     * https://www.bacancytechnology.com/blog/golang-jwt
     * https://learn.vonage.com/blog/2020/03/13/using-jwt-for-authentication-in-a-golang-application-dr/